Rosuav/RabbitsWatch/README.md

       hassle.
 JS doesn't have any facilities for tzdata and it'd be huge.
   - Show the viewers on screen when they first chat.
 Highlight new arrivals and highlight people we've never seen before.
+* Have a quick endpoint that shows the user's browser's timezone (cf Mustard)

 Requirements: